mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

 | amount | Return an initial amount of assets | Long number |
 | recipient | return an address for initial assets placing as address | String |

-DataTransaction -[Here](https://docs.wavesplatform.com/technical-details/data-transaction.html) you can find more details about Data Transaction.
+DataTransaction, [here](https://docs.wavesplatform.com/technical-details/data-transaction.html) you can find more details about Data Transaction.

 | Field | Description | Type |
 | :--- | :--- | :--- |